PackmanDude/magic-8/README.md

 ## Get [magic-8](https://github.com/PackmanDude/magic-8)

-Copy the contents of this repository by using Code -> Download ZIP or by using git:
+Copy the contents of this repository by using `Code -> Download ZIP` or by using git:
 ```sh
 git clone --depth 1 https://github.com/PackmanDude/magic-8.git
 ```
 and compile it using your favourite C compiler.

-Or download an executable, if you're on GNU/Linux machine: [here](https://github.com/PackmanDude/magic-8/releases/latest)
+Or download an executable, if you're using Unix-like OS: [here it is](https://github.com/PackmanDude/magic-8/releases/latest)
 (to use from any location add it to your PATH variable)

 ## Usage